AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 ![Cloud Manager overview](assets/cloud-manager-overview.png)

+Note the name of the program that you have accessed or copy the URL.
+You will need to provide this to the front-end developer later.

 ## Create a Front-End Pipeline {#create-front-end-pipeline}

 Now that you have accessed Cloud Manager, you can create a pipeline for front-end deployment.